Ulminator/gcp-certification-notes/additional_notes.md

 	- Firewalls can be erected between subnets inside the same VPC project

 Projects and VPCs are global; subnets within a VPC are regional

+How are audit logs and data access logs different from each other?

+What role do templates play in GCP's deployment manager service?
+	- Reuse of config files